PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

 \section{Classification results}

-In this section, we discuss the results of our proposed hybrid PSO-ConvNet according to equation~\ref{eq:f1} which we call Dynamics 1 and also the approach with the interplay of SGD and PSO according to equation~\ref{eq:f2} which we call Dynamics 2.
-We use the terms ``Dynamics'' to emphasize an essential property of the formulas where a particle adjusts its direction toward the average of its neighbors' directions.
-It means that the particle weighs more nearer particles than further ones.
-This contradicts to a kinetics weight where the particle ignores the difference in distance.
+In this section, we discuss the results of our proposed hybrid PSO-ConvNet according to equation~\eqref{eq:f1} which we call Dynamics~$1$ and also the approach with the interplay of SGD and PSO according to equation~\eqref{eq:f2} which we call Dynamics~$2$.
+We refer to as the terms ``Dynamics'' to emphasize an essential property of the formulas where a particle adjusts its direction towards the average of its neighbors' directions.
+It means that the particle weighs more nearer particles than those farther away.

-\subsection{Dynamics 1}
+\subsection{Dynamics~$1$}

-In this subsection, we discuss the results of our proposed hybrid PSO-ConvNet according to equation~\ref{eq:f1}.
-For easiness of reference to each element in that equation, we identify the first element as ``Gradient" since the element mainly relates to vectors of particles; the second element as ``Personal best" or ``pBest" -- in a short form -- and the last element as ``Nearest Neighbor best" or KNN, just because the elements describe the best locations obtained by individual particles and group of nearby neighbor particles.
+In this subsection, we discuss the results of our proposed hybrid PSO-ConvNet according to equation~\eqref{eq:f1}.
+For easiness of reference to each element in that equation, we identify the first element as \textbf{Gradient} since the element mainly relates to vectors of particles; the second element as \textbf{Personal best (pBest)} and the last element as \textbf{Nearest Neighbor best (KNN)}, just because the elements describe the best locations obtained by individual particles and group of nearby neighbor particles.

 We first see the results with the influence from the nearest neighbors, then from the gradients and at last the combination of the two.
-Followingly, we will enable pBest to see effects.
-In the experiments with KNN, we keep accelerator ($c2$) as a constant $0.5$ and vary the number of nearest neighbor from $1$ to $3$.
-In case we have only one nearest neighbor it means that a particle shares information with absolutely $1$ neighbor ($k=1$).
+Further, we will enable the pBest term to see the effects.
+In the experiments with KNN, we keep the accelerator $c_2$ as a constant $0.5$ and vary the number of nearest neighbors from $1$ to $3$.
+In case we have only one nearest neighbor it means that a particle shares information with $1$ neighbor ($k=1$).
 The same also applies for other numbers of neighbors.
-In the case of the gradient, we select $M$ as $0.1$, $1$ and $10$ while $\beta$ is set to $1$.
-The results with above settings are summarized in Table~\ref{tab:table_basic_experiments}.
+In the experiments with Gradient, we select $M$ as $0.1$, $1$ and $10$ while $\beta$ is set to $1$.
+The results with the above settings are summarized in Table~\ref{tab:table_basic_experiments}.
 Interestingly, it is easy to observe that a combination of KNN and Gradient generates a higher accuracy (approximately $0.9800$) than using either KNN or Gradient alone ($0.9780$).